 A premium device, the Bike Trac, has an initial £299 upfront cost and requires professional installation, which will set you back a further £350.
 There’s also a further £9.99 monthly subscription charge (or a £99 annual payment).

-For this price, you will not only get a stealth installation but a fully monitored Motorcycle covered by a 24/7 operations centre that will also liaise with local police forces.
+For this price, you will get a stealth installation and a fully monitored Motorcycle covered by a 24/7 operations centre that will also liaise with local police forces.

 - 24/7 Monitoring, with links to local police forces

 - Extremely difficult for thieves to spot or remove the device

 - Thatcham approved

 - Internal battery only lasts 30 days